When is Taduran vs Y.Shigeoka II?

 In his last fight, he lost to Melvin Jerusalem on March 30, 2025, by unanimous decision in their WBC World Minimumweight championship fight at Aichi Sky Expo, Tokoname, Japan.

-Prior to that, he had beaten Samuel Salva on August 24, 2024, by unanimous decision in their 10 round contest at Yamato Arena, Suita.
+Prior to that, he had won against Samuel Salva on August 24, 2024, by unanimous decision in their 10 round contest at Yamato Arena, Suita.

 Going into that contest, he had been beaten by Melvin Jerusalem on March 31, 2024, by split decision in their WBC World Minimumweight championship fight at International Conference Hall, Nagoya.

-Before that, he had won against Panya Pradabsri on October 7, 2023, by unanimous decision in their WBC World Minimumweight championship fight at Ota-City General Gymnasium, Tokyo.
+Before that, he had beaten Panya Pradabsri on October 7, 2023, by unanimous decision in their WBC World Minimumweight championship fight at Ota-City General Gymnasium, Tokyo.

-He had beaten Wilfredo Mendez on April 16, 2023, by knockout in the 7th round in their WBC Interim World Minimumweight championship fight at Yoyogi #2 Gymnasium, Tokyo.
+He had defeated Wilfredo Mendez on April 16, 2023, by knockout in the 7th round in their WBC Interim World Minimumweight championship fight at Yoyogi #2 Gymnasium, Tokyo.

 Activity check